fincham/nodemcu-socket-relay/README.md

 # nodemcu-socket-relay
-For a first project with NodeMCU, turn a relay on and off with a TCP connection
+For a first project with NodeMCU, turns a relay on and off with a TCP connection.
+Simulates the use of a hardware interlock.